kbvaughn2000/kielvaughn.github.io/about/index.md

 ---
 I am a seasoned systems administrator with exposure to a wide breadth of information technology platforms including Windows Server, Linux, AIX, and Citrix.
 I also have experience in automating over 250 processes at my current employer, and am heavily involved with project and vendor management.

 Recently, I have started to transition over to more of a security focus in my role, which I greatly enjoy.
 I am looking to further my skills to become a seasoned cybersecurity professional.
+Some recent cybersecurity projects I have been involved in include: implementation of Rapid7's InsightIDR and InsightIVM platforms, reconfiguring several web applications to utilize HTTPS over HTTP, and redesigning some file transfer processes to utilize SFTP instead of FTP.

 ## <center>Skills</center>